 Purchased All the Materials You’ll Need

-The actual bamboo flooring is the obvious item to put on your shopping list, but your project will require other materials as well such as padding and underlayments, and transition pieces between your new floor and other areas.
-You’ll also need quarter round trim to hide the expansion gap between your floor and baseboards or walls.
+The actual bamboo flooring is the obvious item to put on your shopping list, but your project will require other materials as well such as transition pieces between your new floor and other areas.
+You’ll also need to hide the expansion gap between your floor and baseboards or walls, which quarter round can be great for.
+Here are some of the materials you might consider buying to ensure a smooth installation and a gorgeous final

 Acclimate Acclimate Acclimate